Lestropie/IP-freely/README.md

 -   Provide functions for accessing metadata from within a BIDS dataset that is maximally conformant with the Inheritance Principle.

+-   Convert an input BIDS dataset into an alternative dataset where there is no manifestation of the Inheritance Principle.

+-   Report on conformity of both versions of the BIDS validator against expected outcomes for example BIDS datasets designed for that purpose.

 ## Usage